StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

 ### Revising Solutions

-A student may improve a solution marked as **✱** to **✓** by completing a [Revision Form][revision-form] outside of class and submitting it as one of their ten Mastery Quiz submissions.
+A student may improve a solution marked as **✱** to **✓** by completing a [Revision Form][revision-form] outside of class and submitting it on the upcoming Friday as one of their ten Mastery Quiz submissions.
 This submission will be marked as usual, but the student may not also attempt the exercise for the matching standard on the Mastery Quiz.